Estimating the Empowerment of Language Model Agents: Results: Effective Empowerment in Realistic Web and Tool-Use Environments

-In this section, we use EELMA to study empowerment in WebArena~\citep{zhou2023webarena}, a realistic web-browsing environment designed to support open-world interactions.
-Again, our goal is to assess whether effective empowerment serves as a goal-agnostic proxy for agent performance.
+\cam{In this section, we apply EELMA to two realistic web and tool-use environments: WebArena~\citep{zhou2023webarena}, an open-world web-browsing benchmark, and $\tau$-bench~\citep{yao2024taubench}, a tool-use customer-service benchmark.
+We begin with WebArena, which provides a rich multi-domain testbed for empowerment estimation.}

-EELMA was trained to quantify the effective empowerment of LM-agents across four domains (GitLab, Reddit, Shopping Admin, and Shopping) of the WebArena benchmark using three base LLMs (GPT-4o-mini, GPT-4o, and o3).
+We apply EELMA to quantify the effective empowerment of LM-agents across four domains (GitLab, Reddit, Shopping Admin, and Shopping) of the WebArena benchmark using GPT-4o-mini, GPT-4o, o3, and Qwen2.5-32B-it.
 Agents are tasked with realistic goals (e.g., identifying the price range of a \textit{Canon Photo Printer} in an online shopping mall) and navigate based on observations drawn from the HTML DOM tree.
-In addition to the original tasks provided by \citet{zhou2023webarena}, we augment the task set with randomly generated goals created by large language models to obtain more diverse trajectories.
-These augmented trajectories are used for EELMA estimation but are not counted as part of the reward.
-A detailed description of the experimental setup is in Appendix~\ref{appendix:webarena}.
+To ensure sufficient trajectories for empowerment estimation beyond \citet{zhou2023webarena}'s limited task set, we expand the task set with LLM-generated goals.
+These augmented trajectories are used for EELMA training but are excluded from the mean reward calculation.
+Experimental details are in Appendix~\ref{appendix:webarena}.

-Figure~\ref{fig:figure7}A shows the overall performance of three models across domains.
-We find that GPT-4o has the highest discounted reward compared to o3 and GPT-4o-mini.
-When just looking at task success, we find that o3 has a comparable success rate to GPT-4o but it takes a larger number of steps to reach the goal states (Figure~\ref{appendix:webarena_sucess}) leading to lower discounted reward.
+Figure~\ref{fig:figure7}A shows the overall performance of four models across domains.
+We find that GPT-4o has the highest discounted reward compared to o3, GPT-4o-mini, and Qwen.
+Considering task success alone, o3 has a success rate comparable to GPT-4o, but requires more steps to reach the goal states (Table~\ref{tab:performance_metrics}), leading to lower discounted reward.
 Consistent with these observations, effective empowerment estimated by EELMA across all four domains shows that GPT-4o has the highest influence on the environment.
-Figure~\ref{fig:figure7}B shows a strong correlation between mean discounted reward and estimated empowerment in the GitLab, Reddit, and Shopping Admin domains (Rs=0.83-0.94).
-Together, these results show that effective empowerment serves as an indicator of agentic capability in a realistic open world environment.
+Figure~\ref{fig:figure7}B shows a strong correlation between mean discounted reward and estimated empowerment in the GitLab, Reddit, and Shopping Admin domains ($R_s=0.83\text{--}0.94$).
+Together, these results show that effective empowerment serves as an indicator of agentic capability in a realistic open-ended environment.